top of page

 7. Have THOUGHTFUL questions ready.

-Your questions should reflect your research and help you gain insight into what your role would look like within the community of the school and district.
+Your questions should reflect your research and help you gain insight into what your role would look like within the school and district community.

 8. Keep a healthy perspective.

-Sometimes they have decided on a candidate long before you even interview.
-Sometimes you simply don’t fit the role they need filled.
-Any interview is good experience.
+Sometimes, they have decided on a candidate long before you even interview.
+Sometimes, you don’t fit the role they need to be filled.
+Any interview is a good experience.
 Don’t compare your job search to anyone else's.

 9. After an interview, send a thank you note.